furioness/reflex-arena-srv-docker/README.md

 - using image repos instead of building everything locally (but you must trust the repo)
 - replace cracked reflexded.exe with cracking script, so there won't be any obscure executable
 - a better folder structure - why storing `dedicatedserver.cfg` in the `docker` folder?
+- a proper and non-quirky editing of `dedicatedserver.cfg`